 Chicago -- One oft-overlooked aspect of making and makerspaces is its potential for empowerment, especially among populations that are otherwise marginalized or underrepresented.
 This 90 minute webinar will discuss why making is important for these populations, and what libraries can do to ensure their makerspaces are safe spaces of diversity, inclusion, and accessibility.

 Chicago -- In this LITA webinar learn how to use Schema.org and JSON-LC to expose your data on the internet.
 Web search engines such as Google, Bing, and Yahoo are integral to making information more discoverable on the open web.
 How can you expose data about your organization, its services, people, collections, and other information in a way that is meaningful to these search engines?
 This session will provide an introduction to both Schema.org and the JSON-LD data format.

 Concluding the celebration of its 50th anniversary, the Library and Information Technology Association (LITA) is proud to sponsor six scholarship recipients to attend this week's LITA Forum in Denver, Colorado:

 The Library and Information Technology Association (LITA), a division of the American Library Association (ALA), is pleased to offer an award for the best unpublished manuscript submitted by a student or students enrolled in an ALA-accredited graduate program.

 Nominations are being accepted for the 2018 LITA/Library Hi Tech Award, which is given each year to an individual or institution for outstanding achievement in educating the profession about cutting edge technology within the field of library and information technology.

-The Library and Information Technology Association (LITA) and OCLC, Inc. invite nominations for the 2015 Frederick G. Kilgour Award for Research in Library and Information Technology.
-The deadline for nominations is Dec.
-31, 2015.
+The Library and Information Technology Association (LITA) and OCLC, Inc. invite nominations for the 2018 Frederick G. Kilgour Award for Research in Library and Information Technology.
+The deadline for nominations is December 31, 2017.